The Glory Years or Glory Days or something else

 I had asked Dave to join us because he was used to defending the Forest Service's "Let it Burn" policy.
 During his 30 years with the federal agency, he had made decisions on at least 30 fires but remained a staunch advocate for letting wildfires burn.
 He held that philosophical position even when it wasn't popular, which was usually in June, July, August, and September.

-Outfitter Steve Burson thought the "Let it Burn" policy was wrong-headed, especially during a drought year.
-Most of his permit area had already burned, and we had experienced the effects of the policy.
-I was sure it wasn't what people imagined back in 1980, when Congress declared this land official Wilderness.
+Outfitter Steve Burson thought the "Let it Burn" policy was wrong-headed, especially during drought years.
+Most of his permit area had already burned, and Jay and I had experienced the effects of the policy.
+I was pretty sure it wasn't what people imagined back in 1980, when Congress declared this land official Wilderness.

-I had already warned both men that our show "Idaho Headwaters" would not allow much time for a full-throated debate about wildfire policy, but it would add a nice layer of complexity to the program, which is why I had invited Dave to join us.
+I had warned both men that our show would not allow much time for a full-throated debate about wildfire policy, but it would add a nice layer of complexity to the program, which is why I had invited Dave to join us.

-I was never so happy to see an outfitter's base camp, with lush trees and a tiny creek running through it.
-As I was walking off the backside pain, Debi Campbell came up to me and whispered that she would rather die than get back on the mule.
+What a relief it was to see an outfitter's base camp, with lush trees and a tiny creek running through it.
+As I was walking off my backside pain, Debi Campbell came up to me and whispered that she would rather die than get back on the mule.
 I could feel her pain, but we still had a full day's ride to get back to civilization.

 The discomfort was worth it for me, however, when Outfitter Steve Burson and Ranger Dave Campbell reached down to fill their metal cups with the cold clear water that Steve was convinced was the start of the legendary Selway River.
 "It comes right out of the rocks, with very little ground above it," remarked Steve.
 "I do believe this is the official headwater.
 I think we're here."